ray-project/ray/python/ray/util/client/ARCHITECTURE.md

 It does all the bookkeeping and keeps things in scope for the clients that connect.
 Generally, the client side lives in `ray/util/client` and the server lives in `ray/util/client/server`.
 By convention, the `ray/util/client` avoids importing `ray` directly, but the server side, being just another Ray application, is allowed to do so.
-This separation exists both for dependency cycle reasons and also to, if desired in the future, pull either portion out into it's own repo or sub-installation.
+This separation exists both for dependency cycle reasons and also to, if desired in the future, pull either portion out into its own repo or sub-installation.
 (eg, `pip install ray_client`)

 The `ray` global variable of type `RayAPIStub` in [`ray/util/client/__init__.py`](./__init__.py) acts as the equivalent API surface as does the `ray` package.